The Best Cinnamon-Almond Diabetic Protein Balls Recipe (Easy, No-Bake!)

 Instructions

-- In a large bowl, whisk the creamy peanut butter, avocado oil, vanilla extract, and almond extract until completely smooth.
-If the peanut butter is very stiff, microwave the mixture for 20-30 seconds to soften it.
+• In a large bowl, whisk peanut butter, avocado oil, vanilla, and almond extract until smooth.
+If stiff, microwave 20–30 seconds.

-- Add all the dry mix-ins to the bowl: whey protein, powdered sweetener, almond flour, hemp seeds, ground flaxseed, cinnamon, and salt.
-Stir with a sturdy spatula until a stiff, cohesive dough forms.
+• Add whey protein, sweetener, almond flour, hemp seeds, flaxseed, cinnamon, and salt.
+Mix with a sturdy spatula until a cohesive dough forms.

 Notes